beetaone/module-aggregator/README.md

 ## Description

-WeevAgator is a processing module responsible for aggregating data passing through weeve data services.
+Aggregator is a processing module responsible for aggregating data passing through weeve data services.
-WeevAgator collects data within a time interval specified by a data service developer, and then it applies a chosen aggregation function.
+Aggregator collects data within a time interval specified by a data service developer, and then it applies a chosen aggregation function.
 This module is containerized using Docker.

 ## Features